 Beyond our atmosphere, we can see in the night skies that we are part of a vast universe.
-Our relationships with the planets of our solar system and with the stars beyond – that are only imagined with our minds – can be sensed with our intuitive, inner knowing.
+Our relationships with the planets of our solar system and with the stars in the galaxies and nebulas beyond – that are only imagined with our minds – can be sensed with our intuitive, inner knowing.

 If you don’t become speechless on a clear night when looking up into space you are not really being aware of the totality that is really there.